shoffman-afk/pim/replit.md

 - Database: PostgreSQL with Drizzle ORM

 ## Recent Changes
+**2025-01-27**:
+- Added support for multiple separate tables in different variations:
+  - Each product can now have multiple tables instead of just one
+  - Tables list management with add/edit/delete functionality
+  - Individual table editor with preview for each table
+  - Table counter showing number of existing tables
+- Increased all popup/modal widths to 75% of screen width (75vw)
+- Added X close buttons in top-right corner of all modals:
+  - Create Product Modal, Preview Modal, and Sync Modal
+  - Consistent positioning with hover effects
+- Updated Product interface to use `tables` array instead of single table fields
+- Enhanced table preview in product modal to display multiple tables with individual headers

 **2025-01-22**:
 - Reorganized "Dział Produktu" section with structured "Ogólne Informacje" subsection
 - Changed Opakowanie and Receptura fields to URL inputs (links) instead of text